NumericalEnvironmental/water_gas/README.md

 # water_gas
 This Python 2.7 script uses the numerical method-of-lines to model gas injection into a one-dimensional system of variable geometry with a mobile, albeit unsaturated, water phase.

+The script requires numpy, scipy, and matplotlib libraries.

 The following tab-delimited input files are required:

 * ICs.txt - initial conditions